JoyBiswasgithub/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis.
-# Sentiment Analysis with RNN using TensorFlow
+# Sentiment Analysis with RNN using TensorFlow.

 This repository contains a sentiment analysis project that uses a Recurrent Neural Network (RNN) model built with TensorFlow.
 The project includes data preprocessing, model training, and deployment using Streamlit.